radiradev/generator_translation/README.md

 │   ├── cris_model.py     - this file contains basic nn architecture
 │   └── reweighter.py   - a pytorch lightning wrapper for training loops
 │
-├── main.py             - script that runs training of the project.
+├── main.py             - script that runs training of the project ├── test.py             - takes a trained checkpoint and saves logits and features from two generators
 ```